cph-cachet/carp.core-kotlin/README.md

 For `carp.core-kotlin`:
 - **build**: Builds the full project, for both runtimes, including running unit tests, but not code analysis.
-- **cleanAllTests jvmTest**: Test the full project using JUnit5. `cleanAllTests` is optional, but ensures that test results always show up in IntelliJ; when tasks haven't changed it otherwise lists "Test events were not received".
+- **jvmTest**: Test the full project on a JVM runtime using JUnit5.
-- **jsTest**: Test the full project using Mocha.
-Test results only show up in the build output and not in IntelliJ.
+- **jsTest**: Test the full project on a JavaScript runtime using a headless Chrome browser.
 - **verifyTsDeclarations**: Verify whether the TypeScript declarations of all modules, defined in `typescript-declarations`, match the compiled JS sources and work at runtime.
 - **detektPasses**:: Run code analysis.
 Output will list failure in case code smells are detected.
 - **jsPackageJson publishSigned**: Publish all projects to Maven using the version number specified in `ext.globalVersion`.
 This includes documentation, sources, and signing.
 For this to work you need to configure a `publish.properties` file with a signing signature and repository user in the project root folder.
 See main `build.gradle` for details.